thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 reported until about 2000, followed by a brightening period (Yang et al.
 2021).
 A similar pattern was identified, with the breaking point around 1980, for stations in Central Europe (Wild et al. 2021) and Brazil (Yamasoe et al. 2021).
-On global scale, an artificial Intelligence aided spatial analysis on continental level with data from multiple stations reach similar conclusions for these regions and for the global trend (Yuan, Leirvik, and Wild 2021).
+On global scale, artificial Intelligence aided spatial analysis on continental level with data from multiple stations reach similar conclusions for these regions and for the global trend (Yuan, Leirvik, and Wild 2021).